AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/instance_segmentation.en.md

 If you are seeking higher accuracy from existing models, you can use PaddleX's custom development capabilities to develop better instance segmentation models.
 Before using PaddleX to develop instance segmentation models, please ensure that you have installed the relevant model training plugins for segmentation in PaddleX.
 The installation process can be found in the custom development section of the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 ### 4.1 Data Preparation
 Before model training, it is necessary to prepare the corresponding dataset for each task module.
-PaddleX provides data verification functionality for each module, and **only data that passes the verification can be used for model training**.
+PaddleX provides data verification functionality for each module, and <b>only data that passes the verification can be used for model training</b>.
 Additionally, PaddleX provides demo datasets for each module, allowing you to complete subsequent development based on the officially provided demo data.
 If you wish to use a private dataset for subsequent model training, you can refer to the [PaddleX Instance Segmentation Task Module Data Annotation Tutorial](../../../data_annotations/cv_modules/instance_segmentation.en.md).

 #### 4.1.1 Download Demo Data